-A public hearing for the Land Use Assumptions Report, the Infrastructure Improvements Plan, and a notice of intent to modify development fees is scheduled for the City Council meeting on February 11, 2025.
+A public hearing for the Land Use Assumptions Report, the Infrastructure Improvements Plan, and a notice of intent to modify development fees was held at the February 11, 2025 City Council meeting.
 The plans are scheduled for adoption at the City Council meeting on April 8, 2025.
 3939 Drinkwater Blvd.
 Scottsdale, Arizona.